bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 4. Fetch FI annotation (Hint: right click on a blank space, Reactome FI, Fetch FI Annotations).
 You should see arrows (directed graph).

-5. Run Pathway enrichment (Hint: right click on the network panel and follow the path showed below).
+5. Run Pathway enrichment (Hint: right click on the network panel and select Reactome FI > Analyze network functions > Pathway enrichment).
 **Question** What is the pathway with the lowest (best) FDR?

-6. Do a subnetwork of ErbB signaling pathway (K)
+6. Do a subnetwork of ErbB signaling pathway (K).
+* In the table panel (bottom), scroll down and select 'ErbB signaling pathway (K)'.
+The nodes for this pathway should be yellow.
+* Click the button for 'New network from selection (all edges)'

 Hint:select the pathway in the table, that should highlight the genes in yellow.
 Use the subnetwork icon on the Cytoscape tool bar to create it ("New network from selection").